 Like all relational databases, MySQL can be complicated.
-Issues can cause it to halt entirely without notice, putting your applications and your business at risk.
+Issues can cause it to halt without notice, putting your applications and business at risk.
 MySQL performance issues are usually caused by common mistakes, including subtle issues within a configuration trap or workload.
 To keep your MySQL server’s performance stable, consistent, and running at optimum speed, it’s important to eradicate these mistakes.
-Fortunately, many MySQL performance problems can be rectified by implementing MySQL optimize DB best practices.
+Fortunately, many MySQL performance problems can be rectified by implementing MySQL DB optimization best practices.

 When one of these is overwhelmed, weak, or inconsistent, your server is going to experience performance issues and lags.
-MySQL database optimization starts with understanding these resources, to better inform your choice of hardware and facilitate successful troubleshooting practices.
+MySQL database optimization starts with understanding these resources to better inform your choice of hardware and facilitate successful troubleshooting practices.

 Once you’ve curated the metrics and analyzed your execution plan, you’ll need to review the query table and index information.
 This review will inform your optimization approach.

-Be sure to identify whether or not the indices are multi-column and take note of the order of the columns within the index.
+Be sure to identify whether the indices are multi-column and take note of the order of the columns within the index.
 If the left-leading column is referenced, MySQL will use the index.
 It won’t use the index under any other circumstances.